-This could be Tesla's most important earnings report in its history
+Tesla reported the biggest loss in its history.
+But it could've been worse

 Earlier this month, he made an unfounded criminal accusation about one of the rescuers who helped save a group of young boys and their soccer coach from a flooding cave in Thailand.

 During May's conference call with analysts, Musk's behavior was bizarre.
-He told analysts them their questions were boring, and spent a significant amount of time fielding questions from a YouTuber.
+He told analysts their questions were boring and refused to answer them, and he spent a significant amount of time fielding questions from a YouTuber.

-Tesla's stock has fallen more than 13% over the past six months.